logoPostPlanify

 Common causes:

 • Fix: Go to your scheduling tool's settings and reconnect your Pinterest account.
-This generates a fresh token.
+This generates a fresh 30-day access token and a new 1-year refresh token.

 2. Board no longer exists or was renamed If you scheduled a Pin to a board that was later deleted or renamed, the publish will fail.